jorishr/catacamp/README.md

 - JS:
     - social share button with with copy url to clipboard and tooltip,
     - toggle password visibility in forms,
-    - all form submit buttons are disabled unless all requried form fields have a value
+    - all form submit buttons are disabled unless all required form fields have a value

 - App structure and functionality
-    - Models: users, campgrounds, comments with user data association
+    - Data models: users, campgrounds, comments with user data association
     - Create, show, update, cascade delete (incl. associated data)
     - if user does not add image, a placeholder image is used
     - View: